HarshitGauba/I-am-rich/README.md

 ## I am Rich

-This is I am Rih app using Swift..
+This is I am Rich app using Swift..